 - Rifles with barrels less than 16 inches in length

 - Shotguns with barrels less than 18 inches in length

 - Switchblade knives

-If you are arrested and charged with possession of any of these weapons, then you could face serious penalties.
+If you are arrested and charged with possession of any of these weapons, then you could face serious penalties and should contact a Dallas firearm offense attorney.
 In Texas, you also can be charged with a weapons offense for unlawful discharge of a weapon and unlawful carrying of a weapon.
 Possession of a switchblade or brass knuckles is a Class A misdemeanor, which can carry up to 1 year in jail and a fine of up to $4,000.
 Possession of any other illegal weapon is a third-degree felony, the penalties for which can include 2 to 10 years in prison and fines up to $10,000.
 It is vital to your future that you retain skilled legal assistance to help fight the charges against you.

-Collin County criminal lawyer Deandra M. Grant has the experience and the skill in criminal defense that you need on your side, and when you choose to work with our firm, you can be sure that we will work to ensure that your rights are upheld and defended throughout the duration of your case.
-We have seen the effects of a criminal conviction of weapons charges, and it is essential that you are not wrongfully convicted of this crime.
-Contact our firm today to discuss the charges you face and to pursue the results that you need.
+Collin County weapons offense lawyer Deandra M. Grant has the experience and the skill in criminal defense that you need on your side, and when you choose to work with our firm, you can be sure that we will work to ensure that your rights are upheld and defended throughout the duration of your case.
+Our firearm offense lawyers have seen the effects of a criminal conviction of weapons charges, and it is essential that you are not wrongfully convicted of this crime.